QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 * God Object/Class or "The Blob"

-If you are using an object too much parts of your code, then maybe his class is doing too much.
+If you are using an object in too many parts of your code, then maybe his class is doing too much.
 If you got a class having a lot of dependencies then this may be the case.